carol's cinnamon rolls

 1

-For rolls, place ingredients in machine following the order of your machine.
+For the bread, place all ingredients in a bread machine following the order of the machine.

 • Setting the machine to dough cycle.